 Internet for All in Washington

-The Washington State Broadband Office is leading a state planning process to develop a Five-Year Action Plan and a State Digital Equity Plan.
-These two plans will establish eligibility for federal funding to deliver significant investments for the expansion of broadband access and to help close the digital divide in the state of Washington.
+The Washington State Broadband Office led a state planning process to develop a Five-Year Action Plan and a State Digital Equity Plan.
+These two plans establish eligibility for federal funding to deliver significant investments for expanding broadband access and to help close the digital divide in Washington.

 Kids at computers